mosra/m.css/doc/pelican.rst

     In order to use the m.css `theme <{filename}/pelican/theme.rst>`_ or `plugins <{filename}/plugins.rst>`_ later, you need to install the Python 3 version of Pelican.
+Most of the plugins work with Python 3.4, while some (such as the `math plugin <{filename}/plugins/math-and-code.rst#math>`_)
+    need 3.5.
 Python 2 is not supported.

 .. code:: sh